sass/sass/CONTRIBUTING.md

 * Is simple enough that it's unlikely to need to change substantially as a result of review.

-* Modifies an existing spec in the `spec/` directory.
+* Modifies an existing specification in the `spec/` directory.
 It's fair game for a new spec to be written or ported from [the `accepted/` directory] in order for a proposal to be fast-tracked, but that must be done before the proposal can move to step 2.

-* Requires adding or modifying only a single success [spec][specs].
-Any number of error specs are allowed.
+* Requires very little modification of the specification and of the implementation.
+Ideally a fast-tracked feature requires very little modification of the sass-spec repo as well, but this may not always be feasible for features with many small edge cases or that happen to appear in many specs.

 * Requires no deprecations and introduces no backwards incompatibilities.